- Enforce 2FA for all users

 You can disable 2FA for a single user or all users.

-This is a permanent and irreversible action.
+This action is permanent and irreversible.
 Users must reactivate 2FA to use it again.

 For a single user